HaiyuWu/SOTA-Face-Recognition-Train-and-Test/README.md

 # SOTA-FR-train-and-test
 This repository provides a neat package to efficiently train and test state-of-the-art face recognition models.

+***Partial-FC training is supported for all the supported methods***.

 ## Table of contents